Clarkkkk/paroles/README.md

 ## Migrate from v1

+- the package is renamed to `paroles`.
+Uninstall `lyrics-player` and install `paroles`
 - rename `update` event to `linechange` in `LyricsPlayer`
 - `LyricsPlayer.reset()` is removed.
 Use `LyricsPlayer.rewind()` and `LyricsPlayer.off()` together instead

 ## LRC format

 There is no definite and strict specification for LRC format.
-Therefore, [descriptions on WikiPedia](https://en.wikipedia.org/wiki/LRC_(file_format)) are used to confine the behaviour in `lyrics-player`.
+Therefore, [descriptions on WikiPedia](https://en.wikipedia.org/wiki/LRC_(file_format)) are used to confine the behaviour in `paroles`.

 ## Credit
 This library is inspired by: